jack96489/google-drive-context-fix/README.md

 -  Type (or paste) the following and click OK.
 This should open the windows "Startup" folder: `shell:startup`
 -  Right click the downloaded `.exe` or `.ahk` file and select "Copy".
 -  Right click inside the "Startup" folder and select "Paste shortcut".

+You can also use the Windows Task Scheduler to have it run automatically at startup with admin right (recommended).